fdoxyz/visualcosita/src/content/post/swarm2k.md

 When the excitement kicked in, and seeing we were short of the +3000 nodes claimed to be contributed (and kinda close to the 2000 objective) I thought it would be a good idea to spin as many as possible instead of my 5 node contribution.

 Considering I was creating __t2.nano__ instances the cost would never exceed my credit with a couple of hours of intense usage.
 Which turned out to be 342 __t2.nano__ instance hours, or $2.30...
 Just lol.
-And this was great, because I learned a lot from this.
+And it was great, I learned a couple of things from this.

 #### Lessons learned from AWS & docker-machine